leukamal/dsc-postgrad-repo-org-problems-online-ds-pt-071519/README.md

-# Repository Problems
+# Pointing Out Repository Problems

-In this lesson you will:
+## Introduction

+During the program, you'll have noticed that the structure of a repository evolves over the course of a project.
+By the end of the project, you need to pause and review your repository to align it with employer expectations.
+In this lesson, we'll outline some typical issues that

+## Objectives
+You will be able to:

 - Identify key issues within an example data science project repository
 - Review industry standards and employer expectations for project organization

-Over the course of a project the structure of a repository evolves.
-By the end of the project, you need to pause and review your repository to align it with employer expectations.
+## Reviewing a Typical Repo and Identifying issues

 ### Typical Repo
 Here is a picture of a typical data science project repository.
 Take a moment to review it and see if you can identify five aspects that could be improved: